metral/pulumihome/On-Call.md

 ## Overview

-At all times, there is a *primary* on-call person and a *secondary* on-call person to act as a backup.
+At all times, there is a *primary* oncall person and a *secondary* oncall person to act as a backup.

+Oncall is handed off on Tuesday mornings to coincide with our production releases.
+This week's secondary will be next week's primary.

 If this is your first, please take 10 minutes to [read this](https://landing.google.com/sre/book/chapters/being-on-call.html).

 Please plan in advance during sprint planning, as if you have on-call duty during your sprint, you will want to budget some time for performing "SRE duties" and proactive improvements to our tools and processes.

+## Responsibilities

+_These are still very much in flux._

+### Primary

+* Respond to pages and incidents.
+Triage issues and respond or bring in the help you need.
+* Shepherd this week's production release from staging

+### Secondary

+* Shepherd this week's staging release from testing
+* Respond (as backup) to pages and incidents if oncall is unavailable

+TODO: Define oncall SLO and escalation path

 ## PagerDuty